|

 Why

-are authorized ONLY to dispense, protect, and administer federal property,
+Article IV courts are authorized ONLY to dispense, protect,

-franchises, benefits, and contracts and are part of the
+contracts and are part of the

-than Judicial, branch of the government.
+rather than Judicial, branch of the government.

 -

-TWO, and not THREE branches of government, as the
+Why we only have TWO, and not THREE branches of government,

-Founding Fathers envisioned, and how this critical
+as the Founding Fathers envisioned, and how this critical

-omission deprives people in states of the Union of
+omission deprives people in states of the Union of the protections

-the protections of their God-given rights provided
+of their God-given rights provided by the

-separation of powers doctrine.
+of powers doctrine.

 -

-lawfully impeached and prosecuted for a high
+be lawfully impeached and prosecuted for a high misdemeanor,

-misdemeanor, and that the laws designed to
+and that the laws designed to prevent them from serving

-and omitted from the U.S. Code but not repealed in an effort to
+but not repealed in an effort to protect their unlawful

-a breakdown of the
+activities and contribute to a breakdown of the

-separation of powers.
+of powers.

 -

-properly challenged for cause.
+challenged for cause.

 |